Samson Nacua: Michigan Panthers (second stint)

+Birmingham Stallions

+On January 13, 2026, Nacua was selected by the Birmingham Stallions in the 2026 UFL Draft.

 Personal life

 Nacua has three brothers who all played football, his two oldest Kai and Isaiah both played for the BYU Cougars.
 Kai eventually went on to play in the NFL.
 His younger brother Puka played college football with Nacua at BYU and is currently a Pro Bowl wide receiver for the Los Angeles Rams.

+2025 SUV stealing incident

+In December 2025, Nacua was arrested by the Los Angeles Sheriff's Department for allegedly stealing a vehicle.
+The vehicle was an SUV that belonged to NBA player Adou Thiero, which was eventually tracked down to the One Hotel in West Hollywood, where Samson was identified on security footage after valeting the car and was promptly apprehended.
+Nacua, and accomplice Trey Rose, were both charged with joyriding.